stephbuon/hansard-speakers/README.md

 - generating permutations of speaker names to include: enter
 - matching speakers (mention about corresponding ids)
 - using levenshtein distance to enter -- carefully and delibrerately applied to different subsections -- last names, office titles
 - using inference.
-For a full list of our rules and assumptions, see our wiki page, [Infering Hansard Speaker Names]()
+For a full list of our rules and assumptions, see our wiki page, [Hansard Speaker Names Inferences](https://github.com/stephbuon/hansard-speakers/wiki/Hansard-Speaker-Names-Inferences)